-At Aetna, you get discounts on eyeglass frames from budget to designer brands, non-disposable contact lenses, the latest in lens technology, sunglasses, and more.
-With these built in discounts you'll also see savings on LASIK laser eye surgery and popular lens options.
+At Aetna, you get discounts on designer frames, prescription lenses, lens options like scratch coating and tint, non-disposable contact lenses.
+Also, savings on LASIK laser eye surgery and replacement contact lenses delivered to your door.
+Save on accessories like eyeglass chains, lens cases, cleaners, and nonprescription sunglasses.
 You can visit many doctors in private practice.
 Plus, national chains like LensCrafters®, Target Optical®, and Pearle Vision®.
-You can find them all on your member website at aetnafeds.com.
+Check your member website at aetnafeds.com for a full list.
+Your eye exams are always discounted.
+So even if your plan covers your first exam, you can save on another one from any participating doctor.